Sweet 7: Legacy and career impact

-By October 2010, 8 months after the release of Sweet 7, Berrebah took temporary leave from the band citing "nervous exhaustion", partially due to Buchanan's departure just prior to the album's release.
-This led to the cancellation of some performances, including the group's appearance at the Aire FM show in Leeds, UK.
-Berrebah's break included checking into a rest and rehab facility which impacted promotion for the second single, and the first single to officially feature Ewen's vocals.
 Almost a year to the date of the release of Sweet 7, Digital Spy reported that the Sugababes had been dropped from their US record deal with Roc Nation due to poor album sales.
-This was retrospectively confirmed by the Radio Times in their 2025 take on what happened to each line up.
+This was retrospectively confirmed by the Radio Times in 2025.
 In June 2011, it was reported by Digital Spy that the group would be leaving Island Records, an imprint of Universal Music, for a three album deal with a Sony Music record label, and this would follow the release of a new single called "Freedom" that would feature in marketing for an upcoming Nokia mobiles campaign.
 This was confirmed by BBC News the following month, who announced that the group were signing under a joint venture with RCA Records and Crown MD.

-The deal was supposed to see "Freedom" released on September 5, 2011, with the an accompanying album following later that year.
+The deal was supposed to see "Freedom" released on September 5, 2011, with an accompanying album following later that year.
 However, aside from "Freedom", no other new music would be released by this line up of the group.

-In 2023, several years after the original members (Buchanan, Buena and Donaghy) has reunited, Buchanan confirmed that it was the hiatus of the then line up (Berrebah, Ewen and Range) following Sweet 7 which triggered the original members getting back in touch.
-According to The Guardian, the original line up had obtained "almost mythical status" amongst fans, which would later lead to the original trio reuniting as Mutya Keisha Siobhan (MKS) and later reclaiming the Sugababes name for themselves.
-Also in 2023, Buchanan would say that she had no interest in performing songs from Sweet 7, clarifying that the album was terrible but this was nothing to do with the bandmembers or producers, but rather the album lacked the Sugababes identity.
-Buchanan stated that the album and process of making it left her feeling scared and she was unhappy that there were demos that existed with her voice on the album.
+Also in 2023, after original members Buchanan, Buena and Donaghy reunited under the name Sugababes, Buchanan said that she had no interest in performing songs from Sweet 7, but refused to cast blame towards Berrabah, Range, the songwriters or the producers.
+Buchanan stated that the album and process of making it left her feeling scared and she was unhappy that there were demos that existed with her vocals on the album.